← Blog

 Recently, we became aware that Metro’s Vermont Ave BRT project plans on excluding Vermont’s required bike lanes per the Mobility Plan 2035.
 Even worse, Metro is environmentally clearing the project and hosting community meetings showing the public a plan for the street that would be illegal to implement.

 Vermont Ave is a critical transportation corridor in the City of LA.
-The street has higher bus ridership than any other in Metro’s system.
+The street has higher bus ridership than any other in Metro’s system with over 30,000 daily riders.
 It is also one of the most dangerous for active transportation.
 Vermont earns its place on the City’s High Injury Network with more pedestrians killed and more cyclists injured than any other street in LA over the last 10 years.
 Implementing the Mobility Plan’s required bike lanes and pedestrian improvements will save lives.

 Today, we sent this letter to Mayor Karen Bass asking her to ensure that Metro complies with Measure HLA when working within the City of Los Angeles right of way.